30 Best Dim Sum Places In Singapore From $1.50 | Eatbook.sg

 Image credit: @xrtpyrnh

-89.7 Supper Club is not only halal-certified, but also open 24/7.
-Its location at Changi Village makes a perfect rest stop for night cyclists coming from East Coast Park, with cheap dim sum to boot.
+89.7 Supper Club is not only halal-certified but also open 24/7.
+Its location at Changi Village makes a perfect rest stop for night cyclists coming from East Coast Park to enjoy some affordable dim sum.

-Going at $4.50 are their signatures, Har Kow and Siew Mai.
+Going at $4.50 for three are their signatures, Har Kow and Siew Mai.
 For something more substantial, consider getting the Low Mai Kai ($3.20), comprising sticky rice and tender chicken pieces.

 Address: 5 Changi Village Road, #01-2035, Singapore 500005